 The Scene: Be on the lookout for items owned by Harriet Tubman, including a shawl given to her by Britain’s Queen Victoria, the dress that Rosa Parks was sewing when she refused to give up her bus seat, Gabby Douglas’ gymnastics equipment, a uniform worn by Brig.
 Gen. Hazel Johnson-Brown, who became the first female African American general, statues of Venus and Serena Williams, the couch from the Oprah Winfrey Show, and images of women who were instrumental in the Black Power movement and the birth of hip-hop.

 Located in the stylish CityCenterDC, Centrolina brings authentic Italian cooking to the heart of downtown DC.
 Leading the way is chef/owner Amy Brandwein, a James Beard Award nominee in 2017 for Best Chef: Mid-Atlantic.
 Brandwein was classically trained at L’Academie de Cuisine Culinary School and opened Alba Osteria as its chef de cuisine in 2013.
 Ever since, she has been bringing her unique brand of cooking to District diners.
-Her crown jewel is Centrolina, which also employs women as its executive pastry chef (Caitlin Dysart), general manager (Angela Duran) and beverage director/assistant general manager (Kristin Welch).
+Her crown jewel is Centrolina, which also employs women as its executive pastry chef (Caitlin Dysart) and general manager (Angela Duran).

 The Scene: Centrolina is a dual-concept locale, featuring a restaurant and a market, each focusing on seasonal and fresh ingredients that bring out the best in the regional Italian cooking that Brandwein is famous for.
 The restaurant uses an open kitchen and a terracotta-clad wood oven to immerse diners in the cooking experience, providing an at-home feel to the proceedings.
 Over in the market, you can purchase meat, cheese, seafood, dried pasta and local produce and dairy.
 Grab-and-go sandwiches and coffee are also available.

 Insider Info: The cocktails at Centrolina pair perfectly with its cuisine.
-Thoughtful creations include the Blushing Giuseppe, which features galliano, citrus vodka, raspberries and honey.
-The Effervescente headlines the line, mixing prosecco, lime, mint and prickley pear for an explosion of flavor.
-You’ll also want to try one of the Italian desserts – our favorite is the Torta di Formaggio, which offers pine nut caramel, cream cheese-ricotta mousse and grape sorbetto.
+A list that offers both signatures and classics means there's a solid spirit no matter your taste.
+You’ll also want to try one of the Italian desserts – our favorite is the Torta di Carote, which offers carrot cake baravois, pecan streusel, cream cheese, salted caramel and carrot-orange sorbetto.

 One of the most significant women in American history, Clara Barton founded and served as president of the American Red Cross in 1881.
 She not only helped to provide assistance to wounded soldiers on the battlefield during the Civil War, but she also assisted many more by founding the Missing Soldiers Office, which helped locate more than 22,000 soldiers of some 63,000.